 If you value these types of features, you should absolutely buy a smart fridge, provided you’ve done your homework on the appliance.

 Absolutely.
 According to Energy Star, if you replace your old fridge with an Energy Star certified one, you can save more than $300 over the next five years.
 In addition to the savings, you’re also helping to reduce greenhouse gas emissions.

-Refrigerators are an odd case — they are the only large home appliance that has new models arrive in spring (probably in preparation for summer heatwaves).
-This means the best time to buy refrigerator models is when dealers are getting rid of last year’s stock in March, April, or May.
+Refrigerators are an odd case in terms of sales.
+They are the only large home appliance with new models arriving in spring (probably preparing for summer heatwaves alongside the best coolers).
+The best time to buy refrigerator models is when dealers are ditching last year’s stock — typically in March, April, or May.
 You can also look for more specific deals around Memorial Day.

-Outside of basic square footage limitations in your kitchen, internal refrigeration/freezer capacity is key.
-How large is the refrigerator?
-How large is the freezer portion?
+Outside of fundamental square footage limitations in your kitchen, internal refrigeration/freezer volume is critical.
+The refrigerator and freezer ratios matter, too.
 Adjustable housing and aftermarket customization can also affect the capacity of the unit.
-You can read more about how we test products here.
+You can read more about how we test products, including fridges, here.